Widgets

 Context menu tools

-Right-click any widget to open a menu that combines quick actions, layer management, and data settings.
+Right-click any widget to open a menu for quick actions and data settings.
+Besides the general options (order, full width, tile view), it is possible to:

 Toggle multi-tenancy: This controls how users see the data.

-Isolated (default): Each user sees only their data based on their own filters.
+Isolated: Each user sees only their data based on their session filters.
 Another person can filter differently without affecting your view.
+This is the default setting.

 Shared: Every user sees the same data in real time.
 If one user applies a filter, it updates globally for everyone viewing the app.